Mimoosa/group1-cm3/self-assessment-fe.md

 ### Key Improvements:
 - Authentication Check: Added a conditional rendering based on the isAuthenticated flag to ensure that only authorized users can access the edit and delete buttons.
 - User Experience: Improved the user interface by showing the edit and delete buttons only to users who have the necessary permissions, reducing confusion for unauthorized users.

+### Self-Grading:
+- Functionality: 10/10 - The authentication check works as intended, preventing unauthorized access to the edit and delete buttons.
+- Code Quality: 9/10 - The code is clean and readable, with clear logic and meaningful variable names.
+- Security: 10/10 - The authentication check significantly enhances security by ensuring only authorized users can access sensitive actions.
+- User Experience: 10/10 - The interface is more intuitive, showing buttons only to users with the necessary permissions.

 ## Example 4: Ensuring Proper Navigation After Logout in React
 Initially, our implementation for handling the logout process in the Navbar component did not include navigation after the logout action.